why shop manta sleep

 Sleeping in the zero g position puts your body in a neutral pose.
 There’s little to no pressure on your vital organs.
 Your blood can flow properly with your head and feet above heart level.

-And good blood circulation has numerous benefits.
+Good blood circulation has numerous benefits.
 As you sleep, it may facilitate the removal of waste from your brain.
-If you suffer from swollen legs and feet, this position reduces inflammation in those areas.
+If you suffer from swollen legs and feet, this position reduces inflammation.
 And it also prevents your legs and arms from going numb and tingly.

 The zero gravity sleep position is also good for your digestive system.
-Sleeping with your upper half elevated means food can easily make its way down from the esophagus to the stomach.
+Sleeping with your upper half elevated allows food to pass from the esophagus to the stomach easily.

 Helps Relieve Neck and Back Pain

 When you sleep in a flat posture, the pressure on your spine results in aches and pains in your neck and lower back.
 If you already have difficulty sleeping, you may find the pain worse.
-According to Sleep Foundation, poor-quality sleep also heightens your pain sensitivity(2).
+Sleep Foundation says poor-quality sleep also heightens your pain sensitivity(2).

 💡 Key Takeaway: The zero gravity sleep position has good health benefits.
 It gets your blood flowing and aids digestion.
 It also helps with sleep apnea, snoring and congestion.
-It can help ease neck and back pain when done right.
+When done right, it can help ease neck and back pain.

 Potential Risks of the Zero Gravity Sleep Position

 We’d be lying if we said this position doesn’t come with risks.
-And a big part of this is caused by not doing it right.
+Not doing it right can cause a lot of these.

-We mentioned earlier that the zero gravity sleep position eases pain in your neck and back.
-The opposite could happen if you don’t support your head and neck with a pillow, use an adjustable bed base and the right mattress.
+We mentioned earlier that the zero gravity sleep position eases neck and back pain.
+However, the opposite could happen if you don’t support your head and neck with a pillow; use an adjustable bed base and the right mattress.
 Positioning yourself at the incorrect angles may increase pressure on your neck, shoulders and back.

 Although the Zero Gravity Sleep Position has many pros, it’s crucial to understand how to do it properly.
 That way, you can reap all the benefits without any discomfort.